 Patricia Obregon ~ Secretary ~

 Diane MacPherson ~ Diane was born in Connecticut and received her B.A. degree in English from Boston College and her M.A. degree in Children’s Literature from Simmons College.
 After teaching Children’s Literature college courses and managing a children’s bookstore, Diane worked for a marketing consulting firm where she traveled the world as a course designer, trainer and public speaker.
-In 2005, she and her husband John discovered the breathtaking beauty and neighborly character of Rappahannock County.
-They’ve owned and operated Foster Harris House Inn and Tour d’Epicure cycling adventures and in 2017 took on a new adventure in business.
+In 2004, she and her husband John discovered the breathtaking beauty and neighborly character of Rappahannock County.
+They owned and operated the Foster Harris House Inn and Tour d’Epicure cycling adventures until 2017 and are now launching a new restaurant in Sperryville, Three Blacksmiths.
 Their school age son Finn can’t wait to attend CCLC Summer Camps!

 Erin Platt ~ Erin is a life long resident of Rappahannock County.
 She is an alumnus of CCLC, attending from the age of two when the school was formerly known as Sursum Corda.
 Erin was employed with CCLC for five years and taught every age group from newborn to school age as well as serving as the school cook.
 Her school age son has been attending CCLC since he was one and a half.
 Prior to serving on the Board of Directors, Erin served on the Development Committee and the Friends of CCLC.
 The Child Care and Learning Center has always been a big part of Erin’s and her family’s life.
 She greatly looks forward to her close involvement with the center for a long time to come.